What To Do If You Face A Cal Poly Disciplinary Hearing

 In addition to traditional criminal cases in court, college students are also at risk of being seriously punished by the administration at their school.

-Violations of the Student Code of Conduct at Cal Poly are handled by the Office of Student Rights and Responsibilities (OSRR).
+Violations of the Student Code of Conduct or Executive Orders at California Polytechnic State University (Cal Poly) are handled by the Office of Student Rights and Responsibilities (OSRR) or the Civil Rights and Compliance Office (CRCO, formerly the Title IX office) if the allegations involve discrimination, harassment or retaliation, specifically including all sex offenses.
 Students face significant consequences if found in violation.
-The punishment could range from probation to suspension for a quarter or more.
-The worst consequence is expulsion.
-Expulsion means a permanent separation from Cal Poly and all of the other Cal State and U.C. schools and it means the student will not graduate, no matter how close to finishing he or she was.
+Academic punishment could range from disciplinary probation to suspension for a quarter or more.
+The worst consequence is expulsion, a permanent separation from Cal Poly and all of the other Cal State and University of California (UC) schools.
+In case of expulsion, the student will not be allowed to graduate, no matter how close to graduation they were.

-It is critical that a student consults with an experienced attorney as soon as possible BEFORE the first meeting or interview.
-Guy Galambos, partner at Casciola and Galambos, LLP, is an expert at advising students alleged with violations of the code of conduct and Title IX violations.
+It is critical for a student to consult with an experienced attorney as soon as possible BEFORE the first meeting or interview.
+Guy Galambos, partner at Casciola & Galambos, LLP, is a skilled advocate for students facing allegations of violations of the code of conduct and Title IX violations.

-A student risks waiving his or her Fifth Amendment Right to Remain Silent by making a statement to Cal Poly or the police.
+A student risks waiving their fifth amendment right to remain silent by making a statement to Cal Poly officials or the police.
 A student might make statements that could be used by Cal Poly or criminal prosecutors in court to prove a case against the student.
 Students should always consult with an attorney BEFORE making the decision to make a statement.

-Cases where a student is accused of any kind of sexual assault, sexual harassment or discrimination or retaliation are handled by the Cal Poly Office of Equal Opportunity (0E0), formerly the Title IX Office.
+Cases where a student is accused of any kind of sexual assault, sexual harassment or discrimination or retaliation are handled by the Cal Poly Civil Rights and Compliance Office (CRCO), formerly the Title IX Office and the Office of Equal Opportunity (OEO).

-At Casciola & Galambos, LLP, partner Guy Galambos is an expert at defending students accused of violating the student code of conduct or Executive Orders 1096 or 1097.
-For over twenty years, Guy has successfully defended thousands of Cal Poly and Cuesta students charged with crimes in the San Luis Obispo Superior Court and in disciplinary hearings at Cal Poly.
-Each of Guy’s clients works directly with him to create a custom strategy for the strongest defense possible.
-Contact our firm now to schedule a free consultation.
+At Casciola & Galambos, LLP, partner Guy Galambos is highly experienced at defending students accused of violating the student code of conduct or Executive Orders 1096 or 1097.
+For over 20 years, he has successfully defended thousands of Cal Poly and Cuesta students charged with crimes in the San Luis Obispo Superior Court and in disciplinary hearings at Cal Poly.
+Each of Guy’s clients works directly with him to create a custom strategy for a strong defense.